nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The Developer Guide is designed for those who are interested in understanding the architecture and other aspects of software design of tCheck.
-In particular, this guide has been written with the current and future tCheck developers in mind because it details the knowledge necessary to know to be able to modify the codebase and customize tCheck for specific operational needs or extend current functionalities.
+In particular, this guide has been written with the current and future tCheck developers in mind because it details the knowledge necessary to modify the codebase and customize tCheck for specific operational needs or extend current functionalities.

 --------------------------------------------------------------------------------------------------------------------